2017-8 radio drama rates (RDA and RAC4 contracts)

-All radio rates will be reviewed on 1 November 2017.
-If you would like to contribute to negotiations, or you have any queries, please contact the Broadcasting Group Secretary, Jo McCrum.
+Radio rates negotiations are ongoing.
+If you would like to contribute, or you have any queries, please contact the Broadcasting Group Secretary, Jo McCrum.

 - Friday Drama, Saturday Drama, Classic Serial: 60 minutes

 - 15 Minute Drama (note fees paid on actual written length of 14 minutes)

 - 11.30 and 23.00 Comedy: 30 minutes